 Most active-duty military and veterans qualify for Veterans Affairs mortgages.
 Many reservists and National Guard members are eligible as well.
 Spouses of military members who died while on active duty or because of a service-connected disability may also apply.

 The VA charges an upfront VA funding fee, which can be rolled into the loan or paid by the seller.
 The funding fee varies from 1.4 percent to 3.6 percent of the loan amount.
 However, those who receive VA Disability are exempt from the funding fee.

 The VA allows sellers to pay closing costs but doesn’t require them to.
 This means borrowers might need money for closing costs.
 Borrowers may also need money for an earnest-money deposit.

-VA borrowers can qualify for 100 percent financing.
-Veterans do not have to be first-time buyers and may reuse their benefit.
+VA borrowers can qualify for 100 percent financing and they are not required to pay Principal Mortgage Insurance (PMI).
+Veterans do not have to be first-time buyers and may reuse their benefit as needed.

 Have questions?
 Give us a call!
 One of our mortgage specialists would be happy to answer all of your questions.